 The Council is fully supportive of the proposed regeneration plans for Dawley and was instrumental in forming the Dawley Regeneration partnership, striving to make the area a better place in which to live and work.

 The Town Council is divided into two wards, Dawley and Malinslee and has a total of fourteen members divided equally between the two wards.
 Meet the councillors.

 The Council works in partnership with Telford & Wrekin Council in providing part-funding for extra services for the community, such as footpath cleansing; environmental project including maintenance and improvements at Dawley Park, rights of way.
 The bus shelters are the responsibility of Great Dawley Town Council.
 The Council supports the local community in awarding grants to local voluntary organisations.

 The Council is administered from Great Dawley Town Council offices at Dawley Town Hall, New Street, in the heart of Dawley District Centre.
-There is a staff of eleven – 8.05 Full time equivalents including an apprentice.
+There is a staff of eight including two part timers.
 The Town Clerk and Responsible Financial Officer is Clare Turner who joined the Town Council in November 2014.
-Meet the staff.

 The Full Council meets six times per year including the Annual Council Meeting in May.
 The Executive Committee meets on a monthly basis and there are a number of sub-committees which meet as and when required: Personnel Committee, Entertainment Committee, Planning Committee.

 We shall endeavour to:-

 (This Mission Statement was adopted at a Town Council meeting in July 2009).